Individuals, communities, and societies come to understand, care, and act on climate change through their communication with other people.

 Yale Program on Climate Change Communication

-This Yale program is perhaps best known for its publication Global Warming’s Six Americas.
+Yale Program on Climate Change Communication is perhaps best known for its publication Global Warming’s Six Americas.
 The six Americas study has been repeated regularly since the original publication in 2009.
 It now serves as a powerful marker of the changing attitudes of Americans.
 The study also offers insights into the best strategies for communicating with each of the six groups.

 If videos are more your speed, watch a short introduction here.